 Teens and Adults

 The Internship Program in the Animal Care, Conservation, and Research Department provide engaging learning experiences designed to inspire an ethic of stewardship in the next generation, stimulate interest in zoos as a viable career options, and to increase the diversity of professionals working in the fields of science, technology, engineering, and math (STEM) within zoos, aquariums, and in the wild.

 Four Internship programs are offered: Animal Care, Conservation Interpretation, Welfare Research, and Animal Food Logistics.
 All interns work hand-in-hand with Oakland Zoo staff to gain knowledge and learn applicable skill sets in their chosen internship.
 To enhance and demonstrate their experience, interns complete a project to apply their knowledge within their internship program.
 Interns will also attend scheduled classes during the program to further increase their knowledge about all aspects of zoo animal management, welfare, and conservation.

 Interns in this area will work closely with animal keepers to develop their skills in managing the care, health, and welfare of a variety of zoo animals.
-Interns are exposed to all the husbandry techniques that it takes to care for the animals at the zoo.
+Interns are exposed to all of the husbandry techniques that it takes to care for the animals at the Zoo.
 You will be given the opportunity to gain valuable skills, on-the-job training, and experience that will be a great asset to you in the future as you continue to pursue your career.
 It also offers valuable experience to those who are planning to pursue a job in the animal care field or to apply to vet school.
 Interns are assigned to one string per internship.

-Interns in this area will work side by side with the Commissary Keeper to develop their skills in a Commissary kitchen.
-Interns will develop their skills as a zoo chef through making diets and learning the dietary needs for each animal.
-They will be given the opportunity to inventory and place orders for produce, meat, feed, and other items in an animal’s diet, and implement special requests from the keepers.
+Interns in this area will work side by side with the Commissary Keeper to develop their skills as a zoo chef in a commissary kitchen through making diets and learning the dietary needs for each animal.
+They will be given the opportunity to inventory and place orders for produce, meat, feed, and other animal dietary items and implement special requests from the keepers.
 Interns will benefit from learning the USDA and AZA standards in keeping a clean, safe and maintained commissary service area.